 Keywords are the underpinning of SEO.
 If no one knows about your brand or what you are offering, you will not get traffic from Google — regardless of how hard you try.

-This guide is for beginners and demonstrates the keyword research structure that they can use for their websites.
+This guide is for beginners and demonstrates the research structure that they can use for their websites.

 To begin with, you must at least know what words your ideal/potential clients use to find organizations that offer products and services like yours.
 Next, consider the tips and strategies mentioned below.
 You’ll also find a list of the best tools you can use for keyword research.
-In addition, you can use social media to do keyword research.
+In addition, you can also use social media to do research.

 What Is Keyword Research All About?